 What is Political Risk?

 Countries with a strong opposition party usually will have a higher political risk.
 On the other hand, a weak opposition will usually have no or little say in policy and regulation formulation.
-Hence, these rules have a little chance of being changed or scrapped in a sudden manner out of political pressure.
-A strong opposition will always keep the government on the edge.
+Hence, these rules have little chance of being changed or scrapped in a sudden manner out of political pressure.
+A strong opposition will always keep the government on edge.
 It can create an environment of political uncertainty.
-Because it will have the power to force the policymakers to change and bend existing policies and rules.
+Because it will have the power to force policymakers to change and bend existing policies and rules.

 What Impact does Political Risk have?